Anti-Romani sentiment: 18th century

 In 1774, Maria Theresa of Austria issued an edict forbidding marriages between Romani.
-When a Romani woman married a non-Romani, she had to produce proof of "industrious household service and familiarity with Catholic tenets", a male Rom "had to prove his ability to support a wife and children", and "Gypsy children over the age of five were to be taken away and brought up in non-Romani families."
+When a Romani woman married a non-Romani, she had to produce proof of "industrious household service and familiarity with Catholic tenets", a male Romani "had to prove his ability to support a wife and children", and "Gypsy children over the age of five were to be taken away and brought up in non-Romani families."

-In 2007 the Romanian government established a panel to study the 18th- and 19th-century period of Romani slavery by Princes, local landowners, and monasteries.
+In 2007, the Romanian government established a panel to study the 18th- and 19th-century period of Romani slavery by princes, local landowners, and monasteries.
 This officially legalized practice was first documented in the 15th century.
 Slavery of Romani was outlawed in the Romanian Principalities of Moldavia and Wallachia in around 1856.

+Romani men were seen as a threat to womanhood in the Balkans.
+Although Romani female slaves were raped by white men during slavery in Romania, Romani male slaves were castrated or burnt alive if they had sex with a white woman.
+Romani women were a subordination at the hands of white supremacy.

+Vlad the Impaler tortured Romani people for entertainment.